 - Very bad and sometimes deadly liver problems have happened with this drug.
 Call your child’s doctor right away if your child has signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

-- This drug may raise the risk of liver failure when taken with interferon and ribavirin in patients with hepatitis C.
+- This drug may raise the risk of liver failure when taken with interferon and ribavirin in patients with hepatitis C. If your child’s doctor tells you to stop giving your child interferon and ribavirin, your child will also need to stop taking this drug.

 - It is used to raise platelet counts.